priyadarshi/Applozic-Chat-SDK-Documentation/README.md

-Paste the following in your androidmanifest.xml:
+Add activity, services and receiver in your androidmanifest.xml: